ALTCODE255/template_twitter_bot/README.md

    1. Ex.
 In crontab, you'd put `30 * * * * python path\to\folder\bot.py` to have the script run every hour at the :30 minute mark.
 5. That's it!

-**NOTE:** Do _not_ delete the **"recent.pkl"** file from the folder unless you wish to reset the log of recent tweets.
+**NOTE:** Do _not_ delete the `recent.pkl` file from the folder unless you wish to reset the log of recent tweets.
 It is necessary for keeping a record of the most recently generated tweets to avoid being throttled by Twitter for duplicate tweets.

 **Tip:** If you want to know how many tweets are counted in your source file, run `python util.py count`.
 If you want to know _which_ tweets are being counted from your source file, run `python util.py list`.
 For both, run `python util.py` (no arguments).